wdomski/ARClab/ex/ADC/README.md

 The order of channels in ranks defines the order of interrupts.
 First channel (**ADC3** connector) to be measured is assigned to rank no. 1 and the second one (**ADC4** connector) is assigned to rank no. 2.
+After handling IRQ only a single measurement is available (for **ADC3** connector).
+Next time the IRQ is handled the second measurement for **ADC4** connector is available.
+Each time the IRQ is being handled a measurement for different channel with order defined in ranks is available.

 # Useful functions